List of Star Wars species (A–E): Devaronian

 Devaronians were one of the first species in the galaxy to develop interstellar travel, and the males of the species have been common sights in spaceports throughout the galaxy for thousands of years.
 A distinguishing physical feature of Devaronians are the devil-like horns emerging from the tops of their heads.
 Devaronian males are driven by an urge to wander, usually taking the first opportunity to move on from one place to another.
 As such, they are often found traveling the galaxy as tramp freighter captains and scouts.
 Female Devaronians, on the other hand, are content to remain in a single location, and, as such, raise the young and run the government of Devaron.
 The males send as much money as they can manage back to their home world to support their families, but otherwise hardly ever return once they have begun to travel the stars.
 The females are content with this arrangement, as they tend to view the restless males as disruptive to home life.

 One Devaronian, Kardue'sai'Malloc (going by the name of Labria) was seen smiling and seated at the bar in the cantina scene of A New Hope.
 He had one of the galaxy's highest bounties posted by the Rebel Alliance for his war crimes at the Devaronian city of Montellian Serat, and was eventually captured by Boba Fett.
 Unlike most Devaronian males, Labria had a rare mutation that gave him two sets of teeth, a normal male set and a female set that he could retract at will.
 Such mutants were prized as scouts, as they could travel afar and survive on food normally inedible to males.

 Another notable Devaronian is Vizago from the Star Wars television series, Rebels.
 Vizago is the captain of the Broken Horn.

+Dizonite

+Dizonites are an extinct sentient species from the Outer Rim Territories moon Dizon Fray mentioned in Andor.
+At some point prior to 5 BBY during the Imperial era, the Dizonites resisted the Empire's plans to build a refueling center, and all present on their homeworld were massacred by Imperial forces, with the genocide broadcast and recorded as proof of their mission.
+It was discovered that their choral dying screams caused severe emotional distress to its listeners, leading Imperial interrogator Doctor Gorst to curate the recordings to use screams of what he believed to be Dizonite children as a torture method.
+He used them on Bix Caleen to interrogate her for information regarding Cassian Andor.
+Over the next two years, Gorst's torture methods using Dizonite screams were expanded into their own program, with a facility on Coruscant donated to it.
+He was subject to his own torture methods by Bix as part of an assassination mission and her revenge plot before she and Cassian destroy the facility with him in it, putting an end to the program.